 Sometimes, we get answers for our own situations by the question that someone else asks.
 Feel free to ask a question by sending it via email and I will pray and search the Word of God for your answer.
 Please make sure that it is a question that is not of a personal nature, as I will be posting the question and answer for all viewers to connect with.
 I will not include your name with the question.
 If it is a personal matter that you would not like shared, please let me know and I will respond to you individually as I can.
 Also, our Bible Trivia section helps us to grow in the Word by searching for the answers to Biblical questions and by providing the scriptural references in a very hands on manner.
 We tend to remember information that we search for.
 Thank you so much for participating in the question connection and Bible trivia!
-Love ya!
+Love you all!

 WHAT IS REPENTANCE?